RX-M/kubecon-eu-2022/rx-m-net-101-kubecon-eu-2022.md

 ubuntu@ip-172-31-24-84:~$
 ```

-In our case they are the same.
+In our case (1:1 NAT) they are the same.

 #### The Cloud Network - private host IP

 The host network, known as a virtual private cloud (VPC) in many cloud provider environments, uses IP addresses in
-the one of the standard IANA reserved address ranges designed for local communications within a private network:
+one of the standard IANA reserved address ranges designed for local communications within a private network:

 - 10.0.0.0/8
 - 172.16.0.0/12